FusionAuth/fusionauth-issues/.github/ISSUE_TEMPLATE/bug_report.md

 ### Description
 A clear and concise description of what the bug is.

+### Affects versions
+List the version you are running, and any other versions you have attempted a recreated.

 ### Steps to reproduce
 Steps to reproduce the behavior:
 1. Go to '...'